 VI.
-CHINS Detention and Initial Hearings
+CHINS Detention and Initial Hearing

 A CHINS proceeding may be initiated in the county where the child resides, where the act occurred, or where the condition exists.
 IC 31-32-7-1.
-Upon the motion of the court, the child, or the child's parent, guardian, or custodian, the case may be assigned to a juvenile court in the county of the child's residence at any time before the dispositional hearing.
-IC 31-32-7-3(a).
-Supervision of a child may be assigned to a court in the county of the child's residence.
+Upon the motion of the court, the child, or the child's parent, guardian, or custodian, the CHINS case may be assigned to a juvenile court in the county of the child's residence at any time before the dispositional hearing.
+IC 31-32-7-2; IC 31-32-7-3(a).
+Supervision of a child may be assigned to a court in the county of the child's residence following disposition.
 IC 31-32-7-3(b).